 ANGLO-NEPAL WAR (Gorkha &; British East India Company war):-

-had occupied almost all the princely States of India.
+By the end of the 18th century, the British East India Company was firmly established in India.
+The East India Company had occupied almost all the princely States of India.
 They were looking for an opportunity to enter Nepal.
 The British were welcomed to Nepal during the Malla rulers.
 But Prithvi Narayan Shah did not allow them to stay in Nepal and a troop of British soldiers under the command of General Kinloch was badly defeated by the army of Prithvi Narayan Shah at Sindhuli in 1765 A.D.
 So, the British were aware of the strength and courage of the Gorkha soldiers.
 During the regency period of Bahadur Shah, East India Company put forward a proposal that the British might be allowed to tradein the boarder areas between Nepal and Tibet.
 But Bahadur Shah rejected that proposal.
 In 1792 A.D., a commercial treaty was concluded between Nepal and British India, but that was not enforced.
 Later, when Rana Bahadur Shah was in Banaras, Damodar Pande concluded a commercial treaty in 1801 A.D.
 That treaty did not favour British interest.
 East India Company always tried to maintain friendly relations with Nepal.

 The East India Company wanted to trade in Tibet.
 The only way to Tibet was through Nepal and Nepal would never allow the British to go to Tibet through her territory.
 Moreover, giving permission to the British to go to Tibet through Nepal meant loosing her own market, i.e., Tibet.
 In such a situation, the East India Company thought to threaten Nepal with war.